OlivierLej/Coronavirus_CounterMeasures/README.md

 3. Non-essential shops, restaurants and bars closed.
 As from the first day of closure, not when the announcement is made.

+4. Night curfew/Partial lockdown in place.
+Applied for part of the day (usually at night) or for broad population categories (eg, people aged over 60).

-4. Full lockdown.
-Government requires citizens to shelter in place.
-In most cases, citizens are allowed to come out to buy essential items.
-However, there are several degrees of severity not necessarily captured by this dataset.
-In some cases, curfews can be in place for part of the day or at night only.
-In others, they are all day long.
+5. All-day lockdown.
+Government requires citizens to shelter in place all day long.
+Citizens are allowed to come out to buy essential items.

+6. Harsh lockdown.
+Citizens are not allowed to come out of their home, even to buy essential items.

 I have received lots of questions about the dataset.
 I’d like to make it open for collaboration, as I’m not sure I’ll be able to keep up on my own with all the government announcements around the world.